RTL Logo

 The information was released by the Brazilian genealogist Gustavo Pedroso, from the specialized website Genealogies, in a publication in the group “Italian Citizenship – Free Area!!!“, on Facebook.

-The block mainly affects users searching for documents for processes of Italian citizenship or genealogical research.
+The block mainly affects users searching for documents for Italian citizenship processes or genealogical research.

 “Unfortunately, in the second half of last year, there was a change in the contract and the Ministry of Culture asked FamilySearch to withdraw access to these documents.
 Now, unfortunately, the Italian records whose source is the State Archives are no longer available on FamilySearch, nor by going to CHF (Family History Centers),” explained Pedroso.